Dorsal thoracic arachnoid web

 Dorsal thoracic arachnoid web refers to a thickened band of arachnoid over the dorsal aspect of the cord.
 It usually causes a focal thoracic cord distortion with consequent neurological dysfunction.

-Due to the limited number of reported cases the incidence of this condition may well be under-recognised.
+Due to the limited number of reported cases the incidence of this condition may well be under-recognized.
 The cases reported have a variety of signs and symptoms attributed to the band, including 1:

 - episodic weakness and sensory symptoms, sometimes relieved by recumbency